 The students also spent the week in teams learning how to create and produce audio podcasts that complete the sentence: “This is my country….”

-A group of S.C. journalists will judge the podcasts and award $5,000 scholarships to each student in the winning group.
+A group of S.C. journalists judged the podcasts and awarded $5,000 scholarships to each student in the winning group.
+See the winners here.

 The Virtual Youth Experience began last year when the risks of COVID-19 caused cooperative programs like the Rural Electric Youth Tour and the Cooperative Youth Summit to be cancelled.
 The programs allow high school students to learn about electric cooperatives and how their government works.